lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 * sufficient (>256kB) amount of SRAM,
 * existence of a programmable logic (FPGA), as well as a fast bus connecting FPGA and MCU,
-* efficient MCU with desieed peripherals (such as SPI).
+* efficient MCU with desired peripherals (such as SPI).

 Another very important requirement (not strictly hardware-related) is the possibility of using open-source software for the applications development for